Coronavirus forces IMF, World Bank switch to virtual Spring Meetings

 The institutions’ Spring Meetings, scheduled this year for April 17-19, usually bring some 10,000 government officials, business people, civil society representatives and journalists from across the globe to a tightly packed, two-block area of downtown Washington that houses their headquarters.

+Officials said the IMF will still release an updated World Economic Forecast that will likely include a downgrade of its global outlook due to the outbreak, which has taken a heavy toll on air travel, manufacturing and tourism around the globe.

+IMF Managing Director Kristalina Georgieva last month said the virus outbreak would likely shave 0.1 percentage point from global growth.

-The institutions began considering the move, first reported by Reuters last week, as the disease continued to spread rapidly around the world after emerging in China in late December.
+The institutions began considering the move as the disease continued to spread rapidly around the world after emerging in China in late December.

 There are now almost 91,000 cases globally, including 80,000 in China, and over 3,000 people have died.
 Infections have appeared in 77 countries and territories outside China, with Argentina the latest to report its first case.